Governor (United States)

 In the United States, a governor serves as the chief executive and commander-in-chief in each of the fifty states and in the five permanently inhabited territories, functioning as head of state and head of government therein.
-(Note: The federal district of Washington, D.C. has been led by a chief executive officer of varying titles, including governor.
-The current governor-equivalent of D.C. is the Mayor of the District of Columbia.)
 While like all officials in the United States, checks and balances are placed on the office of the governor, significant powers may include ceremonial head of state (representing the state), executive (overseeing the state's government), legislative (proposing, and signing or vetoing laws), judicial (granting state law pardons or commutations), and military (overseeing the militia and organized armed forces of the state).
 As such, governors are responsible for implementing state laws and overseeing the operation of the state executive branch.
 As state leaders, governors advance and pursue new and revised policies and programs using a variety of tools, among them executive orders, executive budgets, and legislative proposals and vetoes.
 Governors carry out their management and leadership responsibilities and objectives with the support and assistance of department and agency heads, many of whom they are empowered to appoint.
 A majority of governors have the authority to appoint state court judges as well, in most cases from a list of names submitted by a nominations committee.

+The sole federal district, the District of Columbia, has also been led by a chief executive officer of varying titles, including governor.
+The current governor-equivalent of D.C. is its mayor.

 All with the exception of five states and one territory (Arizona, (Note: Following the passage of 2022 Arizona Proposition 131, the state will have a lieutenant governor after January 4, 2027, following the 2026 Arizona gubernatorial election.)
 Maine, New Hampshire, Oregon, Puerto Rico, and Wyoming) have a lieutenant governor.
 The lieutenant governor succeeds to the gubernatorial office (the powers and duties but not the office, in Massachusetts and West Virginia), if vacated by impeachment, death, or resignation of the previous governor.
 Lieutenant governors also serve as unofficial acting state governors in case the incumbent governors are unable to fulfill their duties, and they often serve as presiding officers of the upper houses of state legislatures.
 In such cases, they cannot participate in political debates, and they have no vote whenever these houses are not equally divided.